guvarallo/plugin-conversations-send-wa-audio/README.md

 ## Important note

-To use this plugin you need to have Flex Conversations enabled on your account as well as Flex UI 2.0.
-Please read our doc for more details about it: https://www.twilio.com/docs/flex/developer/conversations.
+To use this plugin you must be using the latest version of Flex UI.
+If you are still on UI 1.x.x, [use this guide to migrate to UI 2.x.x](https://www.twilio.com/docs/flex/developer/plugins/migration-guide)

 ## Information about the plugin